MinecraftForge/Documentation/docs/models/files.md

 Model Files
 ===========

 A "model" is simply a shape.
 It can be a simple cube, it can be several cubes, it can be a truncated icosidodecahedron, or anything in between.
 Most models you'll see will be in the vanilla JSON format.
 Models in other formats are loaded into `IModelGeometry`s by an `IModelLoader` at runtime.
 Forge provides default implementations for WaveFront OBJ files, buckets, composite models, models in different render layers, and a reimplementation of Vanilla's `builtin/generated` item model.
-Most things do not care about what loaded the model or what format it's in as they are all eventually represented by an `IBakedModel` in code.
+Most things do not care about what loaded the model or what format it's in as they are all eventually represented by an `BakedModel` in code.

 When `ResourceLocation` refers to a model, the path is normally relative to `models` (e.g. `examplemod:block/block` → `assets/examplemod/models/block/block.json`).